-An exhibition about the emergence of the “van Gogh legend” in Germany around 1900: in addition to altogether more than 120 artworks, the empty frame of the “Portrait of Dr Gachet” will be on display.
+An exhibition about the emergence of the “van Gogh legend” in Germany around 1900: in addition to altogether more than 120 artworks, the empty frame of the “Portrait of Dr Gachet” was on display.

 If you can’t come to the exhibition MAKING VAN GOGH – or want to acquaint yourself with it before your visit: with our Digitorial ® you’ll learn more about how van Gogh’s fame spread in Germany at the beginning of the twentieth century.

 Experience “Art History Online – The Städel Course on Modern Art”.
 Our entertaining and diversified multimedia e-learning offer guides you through the history of art from 1750 to the present.

 FINDING VAN GOGH is a podcast series by the Städel Museum in collaboration with Johannes Nichelmann and Jakob Schmidt.

 Authors and producers Johannes Nichelmann and Jakob Schmidt

 Idea Sarah Omar

 Project management Sarah Omar, supervised by Pamela Rohde

 Scholarly support Alexander Eiling, Iris Schmeisser and Chantal Eschenfelder